Clean Water Nashville Overflow Abatement Program’s Designer Frequently Asked Questions (FAQs)

 - The awarded rehabilitation contractor will be required to complete CCTV inspection for review and verification by the Construction Management Consultant prior to rehabilitation.
 In those cases, it is recognized by MWS and CWNOAP that this design approach shifts the rehabilitation analysis to field decisions during the construction phase and that the final quantities will vary from the design quantities.

 - Available record drawings will be provided for both the original sewer installation and previous rehabilitation work in the project area.
 Record drawings for all areas, however, may not be available, particularly in areas of the system acquired by MWS.
 The Designer should use appropriate engineering judgment for design in areas where information is not available.

 - The Designer should utilize available information and use engineering judgment for evaluating discrepancies and estimating quantities.
 The Designer is not expected to correct GIS discrepancies but, with the 90% Design Submittal, will give CWNOAP a list of discrepancies for MWS’ future correction of the GIS database.

 - Typically, a total of 4 to 8 external main point repairs and 4 to 8 service line point repairs have been required prior to CIPP lining in a rehabilitation project.
-Service line intrusions have been the largest cause of point repairs prior to lining.
+Service line and other pipe intrusions have been the largest cause of point repairs prior to lining.

 - Generally, MWS prefers to only address sags in sewer segments that have experienced a history of maintenance issues or that may be anticipated to accumulate significant amounts of debris or grease in the future.